 By Mark Sukhija

 I am an eclipse chaser.
 One of my most passionate (and expensive) hobbies is to chase total solar eclipses.
-They've taken me from my Swiss base to Australia, Libya and China.
+They've taken me from my Swiss / London base to Australia, Libya and China.
 And thats having missed Easter Island due to the economic crisis.
-Over the next years there'll be eclipses in Australia, Spitzebergen, Indonesia and the United States.
-And they're NOT just for astronomers.
+In addition to this years eclipse in Spitzbergen and the Faroe Islands, over the next years there'll be eclipses in Indonesia and the United States And they're NOT just for astronomers.
 Here, I try to tell you why.

 Solar eclipses are spectacular opportunities for travel.
 The 2009 eclipse in China was the longest for over 100 years in a fascinating country. country steeped in history.
-Although we'll miss Easter Island eclipse this year due to its remoteness in the Pacific Ocean there are oppurtunities to visit well worn destinations like Australia in 2012, and the United States in 2017 less considered destinations such as Spitzbergen in 2015 and Indonesia in 2016 are also great oppurtunities.
+Although we missed Easter Island eclipse due to cost and remoteness in the Pacific Ocean there are oppurtunities to visit well worn destinations such as the United States in 2017 to less considered destinations such as the Faroe Islands and Spitzbergen in 2015 and Indonesia in 2016 are also great oppurtunities.
+We've also managed, over the years to visit Australia twice (2002 and 2012), China in 2009 and Libya in 2006.
 You don't get a whole lot more diverse than that.

 Every eclipse is a different experience - a different in length and location.
 You will not have the same experience for two consecutive eclipses.
 At Ceduna on the coast of South Australia in 2002 totality was just over 30 seconds - we viewed the eclipse over the ocean with the magnificent show on the oceans surface reaching land while the birds slept.
 At Jaghboub in Libya, totality was 4 minutes and, with no buildings in site, we experienced a 360-degree sunset effect.
 In China in 2009 while the extreme cloud cover obscured the eclipse, birds slept and we experienced one of the most eerie natural environments going.
 Oh, and we saw the Qiantag River tidal bore shortly afterwards.